 Field Meaning IP Configuration Only edit if the value from your provider differs from the default value set.
 Keep the default value for a T-DSL connection.
 Possible values: Manual: Default value set for T-DSL.
-DHCP Local IP Number IP address of your router in the LAN.
+VLAN (only for Client = Ethernet (PPPoE,)) DHCP (only for Client = Ethernet (PPPoE,)) Local IP Number IP address of your router in the WAN.
 No entry for T-DSL.
 Only edit if the value from your provider differs from the default value set.
 Keep the default value for a T-DSL connection.

-Field Meaning Local Netmask Netmask of the network in which your router with Local IP Number is located.
+Local Netmask Netmask of the network in which your router with Local IP Number is located.
 No entry for T-DSL.
 Only edit if the value from your provider differs from the default value set.
 Keep the default value for a T-DSL connection.
-Encapsulation Defines the kind of header added to the IP packets that run over this LAN interface.
-Possible values: none : Default value set for T-DSL.
-Ethernet II (conforms to IEEE 802.3) Ethernet SNAP Only edit if the value from your provider differs from the default value set.
-Keep the default value for a T-DSL connection.
+DHCP MAC Address Only for IP Configuration DHCP .
+MAC address of the corresponding Ethernet interface.
+Some providers use hardware-independent MAC addresses to assign their clients IP addresses dynamically.
+If your provider has assigned you a MAC address, enter this here.